*As part of this charity event – Inverted Audio will donate 50% of our ticket admin fees to Call For Rain, to distribute to their chosen charities.

 For centuries, cultures have practiced rituals in order to Call For Rain, and now we invite Berlin to join us on the evening of Friday 24 January at Urban Spree to come together, dance and to take part in a collective effort to raise funds for those at the forefront of fighting the fires that continue to burn Australia.

 For the occasion, Call For Rain assemble a tantalising lineup of Australian natives and international talent to bring the vibes to Urban Spree.
 Running Back regular Tornado Wallace headlines the bill alongside felllow Melbourne resident Andy Hart.
-Damiano von Erckert plays a back-to-back with Beluga and Wilde Renate resident Alison Swing joins in on the action too.
+Antepop, Beluga and Wilde Renate resident Alison Swing also join in on the action.

 Melbourne born nu-soul/ future-jazz collective Zeitgeist Freedom Energy Exchange step up to perform a transcendent live set, check their mesmerising self-titled album to experience their cosmic music.
 Further support arrives courtesy of Malika, Moses Mawila, Mengeh and Royston Bassmann.

 Call For Rain with distribute 100% of proceeds from this event to the following charities:

 A volunteer & community based fire & emergency services organisation.

 A wildlife rescue and sheltering association committed to rescuing, rehabilitating & providing equipment for the rescue of wildlife during the bushfires.